 \section{Introduction}

-With the widespread use of deep learning, having these models be interpretable is more important now than ever.
-As these models continue to see use in high-stakes situations, practitioners hoping to justify a decision need to understand how a deep model makes a prediction, and trust that those explanations are valuable and correct \cite{rudin2021interpretable}.
-One such proposed method for image classification is the \textit{prototypical part network} (ProtoPNet), which classifies a given image based on its similarity to prototypical parts of training images, called prototypes \cite{chen2019looks}.
+With the widespread use of deep learning, making large models interpretable has become an increasingly important goal for the machine learning community.
+As these models continue to see use in high-stakes situations, practitioners hoping to justify a decision need to understand how a deep model makes a prediction, and trust that those explanations are valuable and correct \citep{rudin2021interpretable}.
+One such proposed method for image classification is the \textit{prototypical part network} (ProtoPNet), which classifies a given image based on its similarities to prototypical parts of different classes \citep{chen2019looks}.
 This model aims to combine the power of deep learning with an intuitive reasoning module similar to humans.

-While ProtoPNet aims to learn meaningful prototypical concepts, in practice, learned prototypes suffer from learning spurious concepts, such as the background of an image, from inconsistent concepts, such as learning both the head and the wing of a bird, and from duplicating concepts, such as having two prototypes that correspond to the same wing of the same bird \cite{bontempelli2023conceptlevel}.
-Such problems are highly detrimental to the efficacy of these models, resulting in wasted computation at best and incorrect reasoning at worst.
-Various methods have been proposed to account for these issues \cite{bontempelli2023conceptlevel, Nauta_2021, barnett2021iaiabl}, but these methods involve either costly labelling procedures or fall short of providing a means of measuring prototype quality.
+While ProtoPNet aims to learn meaningful prototypical concepts, in practice, learned prototypes suffer from learning spurious features, such as the background of an image, and inconsistent concepts, such as learning both the head and the wing of a bird \citep{bontempelli2023conceptlevel}.
+Problems like these are highly detrimental to the transparency and efficacy of these models, and thus make the models less likely to be utilized by a human user.
+Various methods have been proposed to improve such questionable visual explanations \citep{Nauta_2021, barnett2021iaiabl, bontempelli2023conceptlevel, evalprotopnet, ma2023looks}, but none of them have attempted to explicitly quantify the human user's preference for the prototypes.

-We seek to increase the performance of the learned prototypes by taking inspiration from recent advances in reinforcement learning with human feedback (RLHF) \cite{ouyang2022training} and reward learning \cite{lee2023aligning}.
-RLHF and reward learning have become popular approaches for aligning large language models with human preferences, partially due to the flexibility of learned rewards and feedback collection methods \cite{askell2021general}.
-While prior work has incorporated human feedback into ProtoPNets \cite{barnett2021iaiabl, bontempelli2023conceptlevel}, no variation of ProtoPNet has incorporated a cheap and flexible reward learning fine-tuning framework.
+Thus, in addition to improve the model performance itself, the main goal of this work is to prompt the model to produce prototypes that are more aligned with human preferences, which is a crucial step towards model interpretability \citep{human-interpretability}.
+These two objectives also correspond to the \textit{predictive accuracy} and \textit{relevancy} within the well-known predictive,descriptive, relevant (PDR) interpretable machine learning framework \citep{murdoch2019definitions}.